jja08111/one_ui_scroll_view/README.md

 # One Ui Scroll View
- The CustomScrollView that work like expandable appBar at Samsung ONE UI.
+The NestedScrollView that works like Samsung ONE UI's extendable AppBar.

 # EXAMPLE
 ![example](assets/one_ui_scroll_view.gif)